sucoon4545/alx-low_level_programming/0x0A-argc_argv/README.md

-this README contain the code for 0x0A-argc_argv
+this README contain the code for 0x0A-argc_argv for use